approov/quickstart-maui-httpclient/SHAPES-EXAMPLE.md

 ## WHAT YOU WILL NEED
 * Access to a trial or paid Approov account
 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account
-* [Visual Studio](https://visualstudio.microsoft.com/vs/mac/) with Xamarin extensions (Mac version 8.10.25 is used in this guide)
+* [Visual Studio](https://visualstudio.microsoft.com/vs) for Windows (2022 version 17.8.3 used in this guide)
+* Mac OS machine with a recent version of Xcode and Mac OS to be accessed from Visual Studio using the `Pair To Mac` function if building iOS ShapesApp
 * The contents of the folder containing this README
-* An Apple mobile device with iOS 10 or higher or an Android 5.0+ device.
+* An Apple mobile device with iOS 11 or higher or an Android 5.0+ device.
 Alternatively, iOS simulator or Android emulator would suffice
-* Nuget packages supporting the native Approov SDK: `ApproovService` version `3.1.4`, `ApproovHttpClient` version `3.1.0`  and `Square.OkHttp3` version `4.9.3` if targetting Android
+* Nuget packages supporting the native Approov SDK: `ApproovService` version `3.2.0`, `ApproovHttpClient` version `3.2.0`

 ## RUNNING THE SHAPES APP WITHOUT APPROOV

 Open the `ShapesApp.sln` solution in the `ShapesApp` folder using `File->Open` in Visual Studio.
-There are three projects in the solution, a shared `ShapesApp` project, one targeting iOS, `ShapesApp.iOS` and another targeting Android OS, `ShapesApp.Android`.
-We will use the iOS version in this document however there are minor differences with the Android application, i.e. codesigning and generating `.ipa` or `.apk` files.
+The application targets both iOS and Android.
+We will target iOS in this document however there are minor differences with the Android application, i.e. codesigning and generating `.ipa` or `.apk` files.
 Regardless of which OS you choose to target, the source code is shared and is available in the common file `MainPage.xaml.cs`.
 You can target your prefered platform by selecting the Build target of Visual Studio.

 If running the iOS application, select the `Info.plist` file and change the Bundle Identifier to contain a unique string (i.e. your company name), since Apple will reject the default one.
 Select the appropriate device/simulator target and run the ShapesApp application.